-20. App users who subscribe to push notifications result in the doubling of retention rates, with app engagement rate touching 88%.
+20. App users who subscribe to push notifications result in a doubling of retention rates, with the app engagement rate touching 88%.

-Even though 2020 was the year of disruptions, it offered an immense opportunity for mobile marketing through push notifications.
+Even though 2020 was a year of disruptions, it offered an immense opportunity for mobile marketing through push notifications.
 Here are some push notification statistics observed in 2020:

 1. The average click rate for push notifications stood at 2.25%.
 The opening rate for retail (2.97%), utilities (2.72%), and BFSI (2.55%) were the highest, while food (1.36%), media (1.31%), and deals (1.22%) were the low scorers.